drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Location:** <br>
 **Emulator Parameters:** <br>

-Use the tool available in Simple Launcher menu to generate BAT files for you.<br>
+Use the tool available in the 'Simple Launcher' menu to generate BAT files for you.<br>

 BAT file example: